 I used to be a hyper-active kids cooking teacher and nutrition educator that worked long hours in New York City.
 I've published a cookbook, spoken at conferences around the country, traveled abroad as much as I could afford, and loved dancing until the wee hours of the morning.
 I was even on Sesame Street and the Today Show!
 (You can read more about my culinary career and credentials on my old website.)

 It's challenging to give up my culinary career which I loved.
 I miss working.
 So when I feel up for it, I've been advocating for the Affordable Care Act which helped save my life in 2014.
 I recently had the honor of speaking at a press conference with my state senators.
 I know firsthand how difficult it is to navigate our medical system and will continue to work hard to protect and improve the ACA so that everyone gets the care they need.

 I'm doing my best to make peace with this slow transition from able-bodied person to a disabled person.
 I have no idea where my life is headed - or how long I have left.
-But I do know this: I'm surrounded by an incredibly supportive family and an extraordinary online community.
+But I do know this: I'm surrounded by an incredibly supportive network and an extraordinary online community.
 I value YOU, my online peeps, more than I will ever be able to convey.
 You've been a lifeline for me in so many ways.
 As always, thanks for listening.
 It means the world to me.